svishalkumar/MACHINE-LEARNING-REGRESSION/README.md

 # MACHINE-LEARNING
-Here we have worked on many types of data and we have used different types of Algorithm DATA  NAME                          USED ALGORITHM Daimond_data       ----             Linear, Ridge and Lasso regression
+Here we have worked on many types of data and we have used different types of Algorithm like Regression, Ridge, Lasso, Polynomial, Logistic, DecisionTree, RandomForest, Svm, KNN ..